backstage/backstage/.changeset/silent-worms-admire.md

 '@backstage/backend-defaults': minor
 ---

-Deprecated `createLifecycleMiddleware` to clean up API surface, it has no external references, let us know if you use this directly.
+**BREAKING** Removed `createLifecycleMiddleware` and `LifecycleMiddlewareOptions` to clean up API surface.
+These exports have no external usage and do not provide value in its current form.
+If you were using these exports, please reach out to the maintainers to discuss your use case.